coffeemakesmelovelife/shops-nearby/README.md

 ## Database
 MongoDB dump file provided by Hidden Founders: https://github.com/hiddenfounders/web-coding-challenge/blob/master/README.md#application-data

-databse name is challenge_db and has two tables shops and users
+database name is challenge_db and has two tables shops and users

 Go to http://localhost:8080/register and try it out!